Trump says Ukraine peace talks ‘very close’ after Florida meeting with Zelenskyy

 Greetings from Tripoli — a city that stands at the heart of Africa’s energy landscape and today hosts one of the continent’s key regional gatherings: the Libya–Africa International Gas Forum 2025.

-Held on December 6 and 7 under the high patronage of the Libyan Ministry of Oil & Gas and the National Oil Corporation, this Forum brings together senior policymakers, major energy companies, and international investors to redefine Libya’s role in Africa’s energy future.
+Held on 6 and 7 December under the high patronage of the Libyan Ministry of Oil & Gas and the National Oil Corporation, this Forum brings together senior policymakers, major energy companies, and international investors to redefine Libya’s role in Africa’s energy future.

 Libya, despite years of political turbulence, remains an energy giant.
 The country holds the largest proven oil reserves in Africa and significant untapped gas potential — resources that could transform both its domestic economy and regional energy architecture.
 At a time when Africa is working to integrate its energy markets and Europe seeks to diversify supply routes, Tripoli is using this platform to signal readiness for renewed cooperation and long-term investment.

-Throughout the sessions, speakers emphasise the same priorities — strengthening regulatory frameworks, rebuilding investor confidence, and accelerating the adoption of advanced technologies.
+Throughout the sessions, speakers emphasised the same priorities — strengthening regulatory frameworks, rebuilding investor confidence, and accelerating the adoption of advanced technologies.
 For Libya, this Forum is far more than a business meeting; it is a strategic moment to move from years of fragmentation toward a coherent, forward-looking economic model built on gas and energy diversification.

 Expectations are high.
 Many anticipate that the discussions underway may lead to new exploration deals, technology transfers, and investment commitments that bolster Africa’s collective energy security.
 For Libya, tangible outcomes here could mark a turning point — reaffirming its position as a central player in both African and Mediterranean energy networks.